hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-virtual-network-in-hpe-greenlake-for-private-cloud.md

 ## How to create a virtual network with DHCP

-Locate HPE GreenLake for private cloud card in HPE GreenLake Central dashboard and click the Launcher icon to open the HPE GreenLake for private cloud dashboard.
+Locate HPE GreenLake for private cloud card in the HPE GreenLake Central dashboard and click the Launcher icon to open the HPE GreenLake for private cloud dashboard.

 * Navigate to Infrastructure > Networks
 * From the Networks tab, click the ADD drop-down list, select NSX-T Segment